DLR-OS/myInterpolator/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](https://www.gnu.org/licenses/) for more details.

-If you wish to use the code of this software for a proprietary application or are interested in the GPU (OpenCL) implementation, please contact the author directly under the address mentioned in [this document](linkToPaper).
+If you wish to use the code of this software for a proprietary application or are interested in the GPU (OpenCL) implementation, please contact the author directly under the address mentioned in [the paper above](https://doi.org/10.5194/isprs-annals-V-2-2022-53-2022).

 ## 2. Build instructions